 |Responds to voice commands||Yes||Yes|

-|Wake word||OK, Google||Alexa, Echo, or Amazon|
+|Wake word||OK Google, or Hey Google||Alexa, Echo, Amazon or Computer|

 |Music streaming options||Google Play Music, YouTube Music, Spotify, Pandora, TuneIn||Amazon Prime Music, Spotify, Pandora, iHeartRadio, TuneIn, others|

-|Smart home partnerships||Nest, SmartThings, Philips Hue, IFTTT||Nest, Ecobee, SmartThings, Wink, Insteon, Belkin WeMo, Philips Hue, Lifx, Big Ass Fans, IFTTT, other devices via "skills"|
+|Smart home partnerships||Nest, Honeywell, SmartThings, Wink, Belkin WeMo, Philips Hue, Lifx, Lutron, August, Logitech Harmony, Anova, IFTTT and others||Nest, Ecobee, Honeywell, SmartThings, Wink, Insteon, Belkin WeMo, Philips Hue, Lifx, Lutron, August, Logitech Harmony, Anova, Big Ass Fans, IFTTT, Control4, Crestron, other devices via skills|

 |Synced audio playback to multiple devices||Yes, to any Google Cast device||No|